pavans20/Eyetracker-Driver-Gaze-Dataset/README.md

 # Driver Gaze Data Collection and Annotation
 The driver gaze data collection experiment was conducted in the Transportation Engineering Lab of the Department of Civil Engineering at IIT Kanpur.
-A benchmark driver gaze dataset was created using eyetracker the details of which are given below.
+A benchmark driver gaze dataset was created using eyetracker, the details of which are given below.

 ## ET-DGaze: Eyetracker based Driver Gaze Dataset.
 The ET-DGaze dataset is one of the first driver gaze datasets where gaze annotations were derived from eye tracker outputs.
 The data was collected inside a stationary vehicle under varying lighting conditions on the driver’s face.
 The dataset comprises 12,000 labeled images from 40 participants (36-Male, 4-Female), with the driver’s gaze classified into nine distinct zones, covering areas such as the windshield and dashboard—typical regions drivers look at during driving.